EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduced \ourdataset, a symbolic benchmark designed to enable verifiable process supervision of physically grounded engineering reasoning in LLMs.
-Our evaluation of 24 models reveals a ``complexity cliff,'' where efficiency-oriented and open-weights models degrade steeply in advanced engineering tasks while frontier reasoning models maintain stability.
-These findings highlight a critical reasoning gap, emphasizing that trustworthy engineering AI requires more than just general logic.
-Future work will explore tool-augmented reasoning to decouple semantic physical logic from computational precision and investigate uncertainty quantification to determine if models can reliably calibrate confidence in safety-critical engineering scenarios.
+We introduced \ourdataset, a symbolic benchmark for verifiable process supervision of physically grounded engineering reasoning.
+Our evaluation of 27 LLMs reveals a ``complexity cliff'' where open-weights models collapse on advanced tasks while frontier models remain stable, and exposes qualitatively distinct failure modes: frontier models fail primarily on arithmetic execution while open-weights models break down conceptually, confirming that trustworthy engineering AI requires more than abstract mathematical pre-training.
+Future work will explore tool-augmented reasoning to decouple physical reasoning from arithmetic execution, and uncertainty quantification to assess whether models can reliably calibrate confidence in safety-critical engineering scenarios.